 Researchers believe that when CBD enters a person's body, it may attach to CB2 receptors.
 Alternatively, it may cause the body to produce natural cannabinoids that attach to the CB2 receptors.

-A 2008 review of research suggested that, for this reason, CBD may play a role in chronic pain management.
+A 2008 review of research into CBD and its possible mechanism of action suggested that CBD could play a role in chronic pain management.

 Using CBD oil

-CBD is available as an oil or powder that can be used to make cream or gel, which people can apply to the skin in areas affected by arthritis.
+CBD is available as an oil or powder, which it is possible to use to make creams or gels that people can apply to the skin of the areas affected by arthritis.

-Small-scale studies have found CBD oil to be well tolerated, but some people may experience mild side effects.
-These include:
+Small-scale studies have found that people generally tolerate CBD well, but some individuals may experience mild side effects.

 - tiredness and trouble sleeping